breaktheblock/CodersWithoutInsurance/README.md

 - Automatic release after the claims process have been confirmed
 - Add dashboard for events
 - Full Implementation of the sensor network
-- Triggering the SMS automatically from the blockchain
+- Triggering the SMS automatically through the blockchain
+- We are currently having issues getting reliable information from the Raspberry Pi sensors - we may have to trigger the SMS manually

 ## Possible Expansion